PVEDA/PVEDA/README.md

 ## Overview

-VEDA Trade Desk is an independent engineering project that I designed and developed to explore complex decision-support systems, predictive analytics, and multi-source data integration.
+This is an independent engineering project designed and developed to explore complex decision-support systems, predictive analytics, and multi-source data integration.

-Rather than functioning as a traditional trading application, the platform serves as a real-time analytics environment that combines multiple global data sources into a unified operational dashboard.
+Rather than functioning as a traditional single-purpose application, the platform serves as a real-time analytics environment that combines multiple independent data streams into a unified operational dashboard.

-The platform combines financial market data, macroeconomic indicators, geopolitical events, and custom scoring models into a single operator interface designed to support rapid decision making under uncertainty.
+The platform combines live market data, macroeconomic indicators, event-driven signals, and custom scoring models into a single operator interface designed to support rapid decision making under uncertainty.

 The project was built through continuous iteration, experimentation, and validation, evolving from a simple dashboard into a modular software platform emphasizing systems engineering, visualization, and operator-focused design.